 *** BEGINNING OF CHANGES ***

-6.18 Solution #18: PC5 link setup for UE-to-Network relay
+6.18 Solution #18: Authorization and PC5 link setup for UE-to-Network relay

 6.18.1 Introduction

-This solution addresses the KI #3.
+This solution addresses the KI #3 and the KI #4.
 This solution provides a mechanism to setup a PC5 link between a remote UE and UE-to-network relay.
+In addition, this solution describes how a Remote UE and UE-to-network relay get authorized by the ProSe Key Management Function and verify each other’s role.
 This solution assumes 5G Prose function and Prose Key Management Function as in LTE Prose.
 This solution only describes the PC5 link setup procedure that is common for both L2 and L3 UE-to-network relay.

 6.18.2 Solution details

-Figure 6.18.2-1: Secure PC5 link establishment procedure for UE-to-network relay
+Figure 6.18.2-1: Authorization and secure PC5 link establishment procedure for UE-to-network relay

 Editor’s Note: Out of coverage is FFS.

+Editor’s Note: The architecture of this solution needs to be aligned with SA2.

+0a.
+The Remote UE gets the discovery parameters and ProSe Key management function (PKMF) address from the 5G DDNMF.

+0b.
+The Remote UE is authorized to receive UE-to-network relay service and gets the discovery security material from the PKMF

-0a-d.
-The Remote UE and the UE-to-network (U2N) relay get the discovery parameters and Prose Key management function (PKMF) address from the 5G Prose function and the discovery security material from the PKMF respectively.
+0c.
+The UE-to-network relay gets the discovery parameters and ProSe Key management function (PKMF) address from the 5G DDNMF.

+0d.
+The UE-to-network relay is authorized to act as a relay and gets the discovery security material from the PKMF.

 Editor’s Note: How the remote UE is configured to access the PKMF of the relay UE is FFS.